DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ## We are Done!

 That is it!
-After creating and running the above four build jobs you should have the web application up and running on our remote machine.
+After creating and running the above four build jobs you should have the web application up and run on our remote machine.
 Try to point our browser to http://

 This guide is base on The lecture notes [05-Continuous Integration and Delivery](https://github.com/datsoftlyngby/soft2017fall-lsd-teaching-material/blob/master/lecture_notes/05-Continuous%20Integration%20and%20Delivery.ipynb)